Armenian rock: Expatriate Armenian rock

 Expatriate Armenian rock musicians in the US during the 1990s were few, with fewer venues for them to perform.
 Tigran Mousoian, president of The Armenian Musicians & Artists Center, had organized two festivals in Yerevan, and then planned Armenian Rock Festival in Glendale, California.

 Audience in Armenia

-The audience in Armenia remains exceedingly small for local rock groups, playing in local clubs in Yerevan and Gyumri.
-Although "SARD", "Bambir 2", "Vordan Karmir", "Reincarnation" and speed-metal band Aramazd started to receive media attention, especially after their videos were televised nationally.
-"Roxygeen" was heading the scene of cover-bands, while STRYFE and Sworn are prog-metal bands.
-The revived MDP and Oaksenham in addition to Bambir 2, Blood Covenant, STRYFE, Sworn and Empyray led the vanguard of quality made native rock in the new millennium.
+Local rock groups in Armenia primarily perform in local clubs in Yerevan and Gyumri.
+Bands such as "SARD", "Bambir 2", "Vordan Karmir", "Reincarnation" and speed-metal band Aramazd received media exposure, especially after their videos were broadcast on national television.
+"Roxygeen" was a cover-band, while STRYFE and Sworn performed progressive metal.
+MDP and Oaksenham in addition to Bambir 2, Blood Covenant, STRYFE, Sworn and Empyray were among the Armenian rock bands active in the new millennium.

-Arthur Meschian had sold-out concerts in Yerevan Opera Theatre and Complex Sports and Concerts Complex.
+Arthur Meschian performed concerts at the Yerevan Opera Theatre and Complex Sports and Concerts Complex.

-Also the most popular alternative rock band in the world from Armenia is The Beautified Project.
+The Beautified Project is an Armenian alternative rock band that has performed internationally.
 The band has played concerts in Armenia, UK, Austria, Germany, France, Russia and Georgia.